 Individuals affected by the chronic disease called diabetes who take regular insulin shots should be careful not to forget to eat after injecting their insulin dose.
 They should eat as much as they usually do.

 If for some reason they eat less than normal or forget to eat after taking the insulin shot, their blood sugar levels could drop to dangerously low levels – hypoglycemia.

 Insulin shock is a life-threatening condition that happens if the person:

-The symptoms of an insulin shock can progress really quickly.
-They have to be addressed in time to prevent progressing into seizures, coma, or even death.
+The insulin shock symptoms can progress really quickly.
+They have to be addressed in time to prevent progressing into seizures, coma, or even worse.